 Possibly one of Lauren Berry's greatest contributions to Massage Therapy was in recognizing that muscles, tendons, and ligaments have an optimal anatomical position and can be shifted off position via trauma, adaptation, etc.

 Through recognizing, respecting and responding to that functional organization, therapists can often reduce tension and pain rather quickly.

-This 'Muscle Management®' approach is often compared to:
+This 'Muscle Management®' approach can be compared to:

 Soft tissue release,

 We refer to our approach as “corrective” with the additional intention of correcting common distortions.